How to update multiple rows in sql server a step by step guide 2026

 - Consider using a PRINT or SELECT to preview the new values before committing.

-Step 4: Write the update for a simple, uniform value How to Start a Successful Discord Server The Ultimate Guide For Beginners, Setup, Roles, Moderation, and Growth 2026
+Step 4: Write the update for a simple, uniform value How to Update IE in Windows Server 2012: A Step-by-Step Guide 2026

 - Example: update a status column for a set of orders